GCP-Architecture-Guides/SCC-Cryptomining-Detection/README.md

 # SCC Cryptomining Detection Program

-Google Cloud will offer to eligible Security Command Center (SCC) Premium customers financial protection to defray the costs of undetected cryptomining attacks in their Google Cloud environment.
+Google provides Security Command Center Premium customers with financial protection to defray the Compute Engine VM costs related to undetected and unauthorized cryptomining attacks in their Compute Engine VM environment.

 ## How to run the script?